-The Certificates application is used to create/upload the following certificates:
+The Certificates screen displays information and is used to create/upload the following certificates:

 • Web Server/External Portal Server Certificate - Used to establish a secure connection between OmniVista Cirrus and APs when using the Web UI Device Management Tool as well as a secure connection to an External Portal Server.